MNieginski/Guess_The_Passcode/assets/planning.md

 build other basic functions

 find out and code event listeners
+(get buttons on keypad to work)

+manage user inputs and address accordingly